otto-de/jlineup/README.md

 to see the command line help.

+See the [CLI documentation](docs/CLI.md) for more details and a small tutorial.

-## Integration Concept
+## Integration example

-This is a quick example, how JLineup can be helpful in your automated build and deploy pipeline.
+This is an example, how JLineup can be helpful in your automated build and deploy pipeline.
 Let's assume, this is part of a continuous integration pipeline:

 ![Pipeline exampe](docs/pipeline-example.png)